Home | Pages | Archives

 Join me next time for more explorations in the art and history of Europe!

-2 thoughts on “Doorways in Kalmar
+2 Responses to “Doorways in Kalmar”

-Loved your Kalmar doors, too.
+1. Loved your Kalmar doors, too.
 Is it the potential hidden behind the door that makes us so curious?
 Is a couple falling love behind that door??
 Did the King of Sweden visit?
 Was there a tragedy here?

 I love doors.
 Thanks again.